Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Existence of a PCE

 \subsection{Signal level PCE}

-We now establish the PCE at the signal, not signal realization level.
-From the previous section we have constructed strategies at the realization level which clear the market and by plugging in $H,G_I,G_N$ for $(h,g,g_N)$\footnote{Lemma \ref{L:realization_hedge} below shows signal-realization level strategies are appropriately measurable.} it still holds that $\textrm{Leb}_{[0,T]}\times \prob$ almost surely
+We now establish the PCE at the signal level.
+In the previous section, we have constructed strategies at the realization level which clear the market and by plugging in $H,G_I,G_N$ for $(h,g,g_N)$\footnote{Propositions \ref{P:first_first_result} and \ref{P:first_result} of Appendix \ref{AS:init_enlarge} shows signal-realization level strategies are appropriately measurable.} it still holds that $\textrm{Leb}_{[0,T]}\times \prob$ almost surely